DimEvil/tutorial-qgis-maxent/README.md

 If you want to use the altitude.asc file in your modeling, you need to open the translated altitude.asc file in a text editor [notepad++](https://notepad-plus-plus.org/download/v7.5.8.html) and make sure the bounding box is similar with the bounding box of the other climate variables.

-# Extract the occurrence points of the species we are interested in modeling.
+#Extract the occurrence points of the species we are interested in modeling.

-Preparing your occurrence data for Maxent
+For niche modeling in Maxent we need species occurrence records.
+They should be in csv format and the separator should be ",".
+Preparing this file can be done in many tools.
+We woudl like to recommend *R* , *Openrefine* or *LibreOffice* Using Ms Excel might cause problems as the encoding of the .csv files by excel is not always accepted by Maxent.

 ## preparing your dataet in *R*